rafgraph/rollpkg/README.md

 # Rollpkg

-🌎 Zero config solution for building packages with [Rollup](https://rollupjs.org/) and [TypeScript](https://www.typescriptlang.org/) (supports JavaScript too).
+🌎 Convention over configuration way to create packages with [Rollup](https://rollupjs.org/) and [TypeScript](https://www.typescriptlang.org/) (supports JavaScript too).

 🌏 Rollpkg creates `esm`, `cjs` and `umd` builds for development and production, and fully supports tree shaking.

-🌍 Default configs are provided for TypeScript, Prettier, ESLint, and Jest for a complete zero config setup.
+🌍 Default configs are provided for TypeScript, Prettier, ESLint, and Jest for a complete zero decision setup.

 ---